Organisation for Economic Co-operation and Development controversy: Tax havens

 The OECD and its Financial Action Task Force regularly publish the list of uncooperative tax havens.

 The FATF blacklist was the common shorthand description for the Financial Action Task Force list of "Non-Cooperative Countries or Territories" (NCCTs).
 The effect of the FATF Blacklist has been significant and arguably has been more important in international efforts against money laundering than has the FATF Recommendations.
 While under international law, the FATF Blacklist carries with it no formal sanction, in reality, a jurisdiction placed on the FATF Blacklist often finds itself under intense financial pressure.
 As a result of the FATF 40+8 Recommendations (among other initiatives), most countries now require their banks to report certain suspicious financial activities to the appropriate financial regulators and law enforcement authorities.
 (In the United States, they are called Suspicious Activity Reports.)

 Most larger countries with significant financial centres consider transactions coming from or transferring to a jurisdiction on the FATF Blacklist to be a suspicious activity, which automatically triggers closer regulatory scrutiny (and considerably more paperwork on the bank's part).
-Thus, many major financial institutions will not conduct business with counterparts based in NCCTs.
+Thus, many major financial institutions will not conduct business with counterparts based in Non-Cooperative Countries and Territories (NCCTs).

 Since many of the countries that FATF originally listed as NCCTs have major financial industries (Bahamas, Cayman Islands, Liechtenstein), such de facto boycotts could have a significant effect on a country's economy (or at least a politically powerful sector of the economy).